 Cumberland Valley Artists & Photographers Exhibitions

-The Washington County Museum of Fine Arts is now accepting entries for the 2019 Cumberland Valley Artists & Photographers Exhibitions.
+Submissions are closed for the Cumberland Valley Artists & Photographers Exhibitions.

 Cash prizes for each exhibition: Best of Show, $1000; 2 Juror’s Awards, $500; 3 Juror’s Awards, $250